kiteretro/pcb-gbr-files/CS_ORIGINAL_BACKBUTTONS_V1.0b/README.md

 _NOTE: The original board is 1.00mm thick, OSHPark defaults to 1.6mm_

 ## Any Other Fab
-You can upload the .zip file in this directory to any PCB fab
+You can upload the .zip file in this directory to any PCB fab (order in 1.00mm thickness)

-_NOTE: Please order in 1.00mm thickness_

 # License
 * These files are provided AS IS and should be used for a customer to upload to a PCB fabricator (OSHPark, DirtyPCBs, ALLPCB, etc) and SHOULD NOT be sold commercially